POTS and seizures: Connection, symptoms & management

 Can seizure medications make my POTS worse?

 Some people taking anti-seizure medicines report side effects like dizziness, fatigue, or changes in blood pressure.

 Experiences vary widely, so it’s important to talk with your healthcare provider if you notice new or worsening symptoms.

-If you notice new or worsening POTS-like symptoms after starting or changing a seizure medication, let your healthcare provider know right away.
 They can review whether the medicine, dose, or timing needs adjusting, or if something else is causing the change.

 Should I see a cardiologist or neurologist?